 Fenugreek seeds have been used for a long time and have various health benefits.
 They help improve digestion, soothe skin irritation, and even induce labor (1).
 They also could regulate cholesterol and blood sugar levels and even fight inflammation (2).

-These seeds are rich in vitamins, phosphates, flavonoids, iron, and saponins.
+These seeds are rich in vitamins, phosphates, flavonoidsi XA diverse group of phytonutrients (plant chemicals) with antioxidant properties found in many fruits and vegetables. , iron, and saponinsi XA class of bioorganic compounds from legume plants that possess antimicrobial properties. .
 But how can they be beneficial for your hair?

 How Are Fenugreek Seeds Good For Your Hair?